venkatesh3321ch/cloudbinary-10am/DAY-3_20230309_AWS_Basics-II/aws_basics.md

     - Attach Policies : cb-onlynv-ec2-full-access
     - Who Manages     : Customer managed

+    Validate Condition :
+        - Try to Navigate to AWS EC2 and Launch an EC2 instance in Mumbai region

 #### Launch an Operating System in AWS using EC2:

     - Compute :